pbeens/ICS-Computer-Studies/Final-Project-Python-Students.md

 ## Data Files

 Data files for each of the challenges (if available) can be accessed from [here](https://github.com/pbeens/CS-Challenge-Data-Files).
+See this [program stub](https://github.com/pbeens/CS-Challenge-Data-Files/blob/master/Python%20Stub.py) for how to access the files from online.

 ## Colaboratory (Jupyter Notebook)